 Doctors say that women should avoid alcohol consumption during pregnancy to prevent the fetal alcohol syndrome.
 These babies are smaller, present poor development and health problems that can last a lifetime.
 Therefore, alcohol should be excluded from the pregnancy diet, as the defects caused by fetal alcohol syndrome are irreversible.

 A poor diet not only increases the risk of birth defects.
 It can also contribute to premature birth, pregnancies not being carried to term and high-risk pregnancies.
-Nutrition in pregnancy is very important and the mother needs to remember that she should adapt her diet to the child’s needs.
-So, make sure you follow your doctor’s advice and avoid birth defects due to pregnancy diet.
+The mother needs to understand the importance of nutrition during pregnancy, and adapt her diet to the child’s needs.
+Make sure you strictly follow your doctor’s advice and avoid birth defects due to pregnancy diet.